LaurePiechaczyk/project2_code_institute/README.md

 - When a wrong answer is given, a feedback with the correct answer is displayed.
 Verbs using the same preposition are also displayed.
 If the list of available verbs is 4 or under, all the verbs are displayed.
 If the list of verbs is over 4, a shift number (“shiftValue”) randomly gotten is used to not always show the same first 4 verbs.
 - At the end of the quiz, a feedback with the number of correct answers is given.

 ## Background and rules
 This page explains the purpose of the games and the rules.
 <details>
 <summary>Picture of the Background and rules here</summary>
 <h3 align="center"><img src="assets/images/rules.png"></h3>
 </details>

+## Future Features
+- Have larger grids with more pairs for the Memo game.
+- Allow the player to choose the size of the grid for the Memo game.

 # Technologies used
 ## Languages used